human-language/www/src/pages/docs/introduction.md

 layout: "@layouts/DocsLayout.astro"
 title: "What is Human?"
 description: "Introduction to the Human language"
+order: 1
 ---

 # What is Human?

-In teaching machines to think, we discover the shape of human thought itself.

-Human is a configuration language that tells AI agents how to behave and to sharpen our thinking.
+Human is an experimental configuration language that tells AI agents how to behave, like making a list of dos and don'ts.

 ```human
 AGENT assistant